V1shnu127/Infant_Cry_Classification/README.md

 # Speech Emotion Recognition
 SER using cepstral features: MFCC, LFCC, GFCC

-Dataset used: RAVDESS
+Dataset used: RAVDESS<br>
-DL Classifier: CNN, BiLSTM
+DL Classifier: CNN

 **Mel Frequency Cepstral Coefficients (MFCC)**: MFCC is used to replicate human auditory perception by applying the Mel scale, which is non-linearly spaced—denser at lower frequencies and more spread out at higher frequencies.
 It extracts vocal tract characteristics by applying a logarithmic filterbank, emphasizing speech phonetics over pitch information.
 <br>